 This article is written for security or network specialists and a certain level of security expertise is assumed.

-An often asked question is how to control and fine tune SSL cipher lists in use by the PaperCut application server.
+An often asked question is how to manage SSL cipher lists used by the PaperCut application server.

 This question may arise in response to the desire of continuously reviewing and strengthening security infrastructure and ciphers in use in any particular deployment (such as mitigating potential attack via the BEAST SSL vulnerability CVE-2011-3389) or in order to implement a security policy such as support for Perfect Forward Secrecy in TLS communications.

 The process to configure these settings have been improved in recent versions.
 Check below to find the instructions specific to your version of PaperCut.
 When making any changed be absolutely certain to follow best practices while testing as certain settings may prevent older clients from printing or legacy MFPs from connecting to the PaperCut server.